Cuprum77/LCD_Driver/Initializer/README.md

 This should be generated using the [ROM Generator](#rom-generator).

 ### ROM Generator
-The ROM generator is a python script that takes in a text file containing the instructions for the Sequencer and outputs a VHDL file containing the ROM needed for the Sequencer to synthesize.
+The ROM generator is a terminal script that takes in the text file as an argument and outputs a VHDL file containing the ROM.

-The script can be found at [rom_generator.py](/rom_generator.py).
+The script can be found at [rom_generator.py](ROM/rom_generator.py).

 The script expects a text file containing the instructions for the sequencer.
 Each instruction should be on its own line, and the instruction and its payload should be separated by a space.

-An example of a valid instruction file for an ST7789V display can be found [here](/Example/st7789v_instructions.txt).
+An example of a valid instruction file for an ST7789V display can be found [here](ROM/Example/st7789v_instructions.txt).

 ### Error
 If the sequence encounters an unexpected instruction, it will throw an error and stop the sequence.
 This is to prevent the sequencer from sending out garbage data to the LCD display.